Mihai Marinescu

-Mihai Marinescu (born 25 January 1989) is a professional Romanian racing driver formerly competing in the Formula Renault 3.5 Series.
+Mihai Marinescu (born 25 January 1989) is a Romanian race engineer and former racing driver, formerly competing in the Formula Renault 3.5 Series.

-He was born in Brașov, Romania and currently works as a race engineer for Jenzer Motorsport.
+Marinescu was born in Brașov, Romania, and currently works as a race engineer for AIX Racing.

 Career

 Formula Junior & Formula Renault 1.6

 After securing several Romanian national karting titles, Marinescu began his racing career in 2005, driving in the Italian Formula Junior 1600 and Belgian Formula Renault 1.6 series.
 He took six podium places to finish runner-up in the Italian championship, behind Pasquale Di Sabatino, and took three race wins to finish third in the Belgian standings.

 Formula Renault

 In 2005, Marinescu also took part in selected Eurocup Formula Renault 2.0 races and the end-of-season Italian Formula Renault 2.0 winter series, in which he finished thirteenth.

-In 2006, he drove a full season in the Italian Formula Renault 2.0 championship, finishing eleventh, and in the Formula Renault 2.0 Northern European Cup, where he finished sixth overall.
+In 2006, Marinescu drove a full season in the Italian Formula Renault 2.0 championship, finishing eleventh, and in the Formula Renault 2.0 Northern European Cup, where he finished sixth overall.
 He also drove in three French Formula Renault 2.0 races, failing to score a point.

 In 2007, Marinescu dovetailed two championships once again, racing full seasons in both Eurocup Formula Renault 2.0 and Italian Formula Renault 2.0.
 In the former, he secured a single podium finish at the Hungaroring to be classified in eleventh place, whilst in the latter he took three podium places to finish fifth in the championship.